“Dwell on the beauty of life. Watch the stars, and see yourself running with them.” —Marcus Aurelius

 There were, indeed, numerous people introducing me to the idea of living with less—even from a young age.
 But looking back, each of them always stressed the negative consequences of materialism rather than the positive benefits of minimalism.
 Simply put, they warned me against materialism rather than inviting me to minimalism.
 And there is a big difference (for instance, none of their warnings ever stuck).

 There is often a need to consider both the positives and negatives of a decision as we seek to live our lives effectively.
-And whether we are speaking into the lives of our children, our friends, our co-workes, or our very own, we should be open to discussing both.
+And whether we are speaking into the lives of our children, our friends, our co-workers, or our very own, we should be open to discussing both.

 But I try hard to frame my conversations by focusing on the positive aspects of life-change rather than warnings against the negatives as much as possible.
 For various reasons, I have found this works very well both in printed word and spoken conversation.